Vault 7: Part 4 – "Grasshopper"

 On 7 April 2017, WikiLeaks published the fourth set, "Grasshopper".
 The publication contains 27 documents from the CIA's Grasshopper framework, which is used by the CIA to build customized and persistent malware payloads for the Microsoft Windows operating systems.
 Grasshopper focused on Personal Security Product (PSP) avoidance.
 PSPs are antivirus software such as MS Security Essentials, Symantec Endpoint or Kaspersky IS.

 Part 5 – "HIVE"

 On 14 April 2017, WikiLeaks published the fifth part, "HIVE".
-Based on the CIA top-secret virus program created by its "Embedded Development Branch" (EDB).
-The six documents published by WikiLeaks are related to the HIVE multi-platform CIA malware suite.
-A CIA back-end infrastructure with a public-facing HTTPS interface used by CIA to transfer information from target desktop computers and smartphones to the CIA, and open those devices to receive further commands from CIA operators to execute specific tasks, all the while hiding its presence behind unsuspicious-looking public domains through a masking interface known as "Switchblade" (also known as Listening Post (LP) and Command and Control (C2)).
+This disclosure covers the CIA’s top-secret virus program created by its "Embedded Development Branch" (EDB).
+The six documents published are related to the HIVE multi-platform CIA malware suite.
+A CIA back-end infrastructure with a public-facing HTTPS interface used by CIA to transfer information from target desktop computers and smartphones to the CIA and open those devices to receive further commands from CIA operators to execute specific tasks, all the while hiding its presence behind unsuspicious-looking public domains through a masking interface known as "Switchblade" (also known as Listening Post (LP) and Command and Control (C2)).